AllenInstitute/bmtk/docs/autodocs/source/analyzer.rst

 Reading
 +++++++
-You can use the SpikeTrains [LINK] class to load a sonata spikes files (or csv or nwb) into memory:
+You can use the :py:class:`SpikeTrains <bmtk.utils.reports.spike_trains.spike_trains_api.SpikeTrainsAPI>` class to load a sonata spikes files (or csv or nwb) into memory:

 .. code:: python